Camp Registration & FAQs

 We're thinking of signing up for a membership - can we do that at the same time we sign up for camp?

 Yes - you can purchase a Family Level (or above!) membership online, then use it to get the special Members-Only pricing.
 More information about membership levels and benefits can be found on our Membership page.

 How does the sibling discount work?

-We currently offer a sibling discount as a thank you to our wonderful museum members!
-We happily discount 15% off for the second (and third!) sibling for members.
-The first child attends at regular price; the second child, attending for an equal number of days, may attend for 15% off.
+We currently offer a sibling discount as a thank you to our wonderful Family Level museum members!
+We happily discount 10% off for the second (and third!) sibling for members.
+The first child attends at regular price; the second child, attending for an equal number of days, may attend for 10% off.
 We're so happy if you visit with a cousin or friend, but sibling discounts can only be used for siblings.
 Thanks for understanding!
 There is no sibling discount off the Crew Leader price (don't worry, you're getting a good deal!)

 We welcome older participants who still want to be part of the fun, but can be trusted with taking on a leadership role in camps for younger students: